Tanya Ekanayaka: Career

 The 40 languages underlying the 43 compositions of 18 Piano Sutras & 25 South Asian Pianisms are Ainu, Bantawa, Bengali, Bhutanese Nepali, Bumthang, Chakma, Chamorro, Dari, Dhivehi, Dzongkha, Efé/Lese, Garifuna, Hindi, Kannada, Karaim, Khowar, Koda, Kolyma Yukaghir, Konomihu, Guna, Mordvinic, Nepali, Nyangatom, Odia, Pashto, Puluwat, Shaninawa (a Yaminawá dialect cluster), Shimaore, Sindhi, Sinhala, Sogdian, Sri Lankan English/ English, Sri Lankan Malay, Sri Lankan Tamil, Saptari Tharu, Trinidad Bhojpuri, Tsimané, Urdu, Vedda and Wahgi.

 16 Sri Lankan Piano Isles, Ekanayaka’s sixth solo album of sixteen compositions for solo piano drawing on 16 Sri Lankan coastal and inland isles and representing two distinct forms of composition-performance was released on 23 May 2025.

 Eight works of 16 Sri Lankan Piano Isles were composed from 2022 to 2024 while the album's eight Extempore Compositions represent a form of composition-performance not presented in any of Ekanayaka’s previous work, involving simultaneous composition-recording on a single day of the album’s recording session, each incorporating a unique musical motif and each in one take.

 Ekanayaka is the first Sri Lankan composer, in history, to have complete albums of original music released worldwide by international record labels.

 She also developed a music composition project from 2012 to 2014.
 The project aimed to assist war-affected and impoverished Sri Lankan school children recovering from the country's thirty year civil war.

 Ekanayaka holds a Bachelor of Arts (Honours) degree from the University of Peradeniya and a Master of Science degree and PhD from the University of Edinburgh.
 She is a Fellow (FTCL) of the Trinity College of Music (UK), a Licentiate (LRSM) of the Royal Schools of Music (UK) and Licentiate (LGSMD) of the Guildhall School of Music & Drama (UK) which awarded her its Professional Performer's Diploma (PPD) in 1999.

-She is ambidextrous and has a synaesthesia, which influences her style of composition.
+A distinguishing feature of Ekanayaka’s artistry relates to her unique musical memory which has meant that all her compositions are published in recorded format only; she has never notated any of her compositions but instead all of them (with the exception of her extempore compositions), reside naturally and precisely in her memory enabling her to perform them repeatedly with precise detail.
+She is also ambidextrous and has a synaesthesia, which influence her style of composition.